Sleep Better, Wake Refreshed

 “It's very important that we re-learn the art of resting and relaxing.
 Not only does it help prevent the onset of many illnesses that develop through chronic tension and worrying; it allows us to clear our minds, focus, and find creative solutions to problems.”— Thich Nhat Hanh

 We are constantly being reminded to “support” and “strengthen” our immune system at the moment.
-But isn’t this something that should be top priority all the time?
-While all the news, updates and information on this crisis and how the best ways to stay healthy can be daunting, there are EXTREMELY EFFECTIVE natural ways to keep your immune system strong (SPOILER ALERT: SLEEP) We all know sleep is a crucial factor in well-being but somehow until our body starts breaking down is when we take notice.
+But isn’t this something that should be a top priority all the time?
+While all the news, updates, and information on this crisis and how the best ways to stay healthy can be daunting, there are EXTREMELY EFFECTIVE natural ways to keep your immune system strong (SPOILER ALERT: SLEEP) We all know sleep is a crucial factor in well-being but somehow until our body starts breaking down is when we take notice.
 Many are in a constant state of mental and physical activity fueled by sugar and caffeine that can send the adrenals screaming.
 More of us are getting deeper into a sleep deficit— it’s important now more than ever to start paying this off by sleeping longer and more importantly getting quality sleep.
 Prolonged stress can directly affect your levels and quality of sleep and compromise the immune system increasing your risk for illness.
-When the body is at rest its responsible for the body’s “rest and digest” function.
+When the body is at rest it is responsible for the body’s “rest and digest” function.
 When we are at rest and relaxed we are stimulating the (PNS) parasympathetic nervous system responsible for controlling homeostasis and reducing the inflammatory response in the body.
 The sympathetic nervous system (SNS) controls the body’s responses to a perceived threat and is responsible for the “fight or flight” response, which has become our new normal.

 So how do we hit the OFF switch when your body is constantly ON?
 Good question!
 We need to retrain the body and mind to turn off stress and this engages the parasympathetic nervous system.
 It’s going to take practice and changing some daily habits to change the brain chemistry—this can be done without relying on sleeping aids and pills.
 See below my tips and supplements to get you started with the best sleep ever.

 REMINDER: Individual ingredients can be helpful but ultimately the body needs several things to maintain robust health.
 A supplement is all about the synergy of the blend and formula.
-Giving your body everything it requires .
+Giving your body everything it requires.

 CIRCADIAN BRAIN: HORMONES MATTER